-Social and emotional wellbeing for all-students and staff-is an ongoing need.
-Exploring ways to meet the needs of our school community is of utmost importance, the stakeholder groups shared.
+Social and Emotional Wellbeing: The feedback from stakeholders emphasized the ongoing need to prioritize social and emotional wellbeing for both students and staff.
+Exploring ways to meet the needs of the school community in this area was deemed of utmost importance.